P3dR099/portfolio-react-hooks/myportfolio-pedro/README.md

 # React JS Resume Web App

 ## React Hooks
-I`ve used hooks in the `Contact.js` component to send the mail
+I've used hooks in the `Contact.js` component to send the mail

 ### Run portfolio
 run `npm i && npm start` to view portfolio